Linker v3

 }

 In this example, "The Koren Jerusalem Bible" version will be used for English for all Tanakh texts.
 The "Wikisource Talmud Bavli" version will be used for Hebrew for all Bavli texts.
-In the case either version doesn't exist, the default will be used.
+In the case that one or both versions do not exist, the defaults will be used.

 debug